TylerCooc/Touchless-Locker/README.md

 ### Installation and Dependencies

+### Locker
+Touchless locker is reliant on using Raspberry Pi GPIO controls.
+Also these specific pieces of hardware for the entire thing to function as intended.

+1. Raspberry Pi 4 is what the current configuration is meant for.
+2. Raspberry Pi Pico W can be configured.
+3. UV Light
+4. Servo Motor
+5. Stepper Motor
+6. Power Supplies

+### Website
 Make sure you have Python installed.
 If not, download and install it from [Python Official Website](https://www.python.org/).

 To install the required Python packages, run the following command in your terminal or command prompt: